-Besides historic sightseeing, the city provides lots of shopping.
-Local artisans offer a wide variety of delicately crafted goods.
-You can also spend the afternoon drinking local wine in any of the old-time taverns lining the cobblestone streets.
+Besides the typical historic sightseeing, Granada provides plenty of opportunities for shopping and indulging in the region’s best foods & drinks.
+Local artisans here offer a wide variety of delicately crafted goods.
+You can also spend the afternoon drinking local wine and sampling mouth-watering tapas in any of the old-time taverns lining the historic centre’s cobblestone streets.

 Don’t know where to begin?
-Start planning a memorable vacation with this complete one-day Granada itinerary…
+Start planning a memorable Andalusian vacation with this complete one-day Granada itinerary…

 What to do in Granada in 24 hours: A complete one-day itinerary

 Granada is a city full of historic chapels, churches, and monasteries.
 It’s also got a lot of modern shops, restaurants, and bars.
 If you want to really dig into the culture of Granada in just one day, there are quite a few different sites to explore.

 You’ll start in one of the largest public squares before heading to the most famous site in the city.
 From there, you’ll walk a big circle around the city while checking out the top attractions.

 With just 24 hours in Granada (and as we’d suggest for most of our one-day city itineraries), you’ll need to start at the crack of dawn if you want to check out everything.
 Remember to set an alarm and then hit the streets bright and early to begin this complete one-day itinerary.

 Enjoy breakfast and sightseeing at Mirador San Nicolas